chupotle/Runic-Recruits/README.md

 2. Prospective participants enter the room code in a specified area to join the lobby.

 3. The database/tracker starts polling for games played by the participants.

-  * Our initial plan is to have
+#### Our initial plan:

- an automatic poll for results [GET http://localhost:{port}/game-result] every 5 minutes and participants can also force poll their game.
+An automatic poll for results [GET http://localhost:{port}/game-result] every 5 minutes and participants can also force poll their game.
   * Wins would contribute points towards the leaderboard score.

 #### The Details: